Automatic deployment for bitbucket/github web-based projects

 - Optional fetching or cloning repositiories demand on their presence.

 - Project and repository folders automaticly creating if they're not exists.
 (You need no to create empty folders before operations and can to reset and initiate full reload by simply removing entire repository/project folders.)

 - PHP exec function;

-- SSH key pair for bitbucket created with empty passphrase;
+- SSH key pair for bitbucket/github created with empty passphrase;

 For your server to connect securely to Bitbucket without a password prompt, it needs to use an SSH key.